How to Set Up Dual Monitors in 2026

 The cables you need: HDMI-to-HDMI for the most common connection.
 DisplayPort-to-DisplayPort for the best image quality and highest refresh rates.
 USB-C-to-DisplayPort or USB-C-to-HDMI for modern laptops.
 If your monitor only has VGA input and your computer only has HDMI output, you’ll need an active HDMI-to-VGA adapter — passive cables don’t work for this conversion.

 Checking port compatibility before purchasing a second monitor saves significant frustration.
-Our guide to the best monitor for home office under $300 covers which connectivity options to look for at every price point.
+Our guide to the best ultrawide monitor for productivity covers connectivity options to look for at every price point if you’re considering going ultrawide instead of dual.

 Step-by-Step: How to Set Up Dual Monitors on Windows